 Years ago we attended a church where many of the attendees were affiliated with a certain local university.
 I honestly don’t think it was a purposeful thing, but it seemed like you were only “seen” if you were connected to this university in some way.

 I’m aware of a church where there is a mild version of the James 2 problem.
-To be truly “seen” there, you must be someone of influence in the community – that is, be affluent, be in a certain type of business, or have certain connections.
+To be truly “seen” there, you must be someone of influence in the community – that is, be affluent, run a certain type of business, or have certain connections.

 Again, this does not have to be purposeful.
 We look out and just naturally see people who are like us.
 We have preconceived notions without realizing it.
 Some ideas: